MicrosoftDocs/dynamics-365-fraud-protection/content/purchase-protection.md

 # Purchase protection

 Microsoft Dynamics 365 Fraud Protection provides merchants the capability to assess e-commerce transactions for fraudulent activity.
-By using Dynamics 365 Fraud Protection to review your historical data, and then using powerful tools like the customizable rules engine, the risk support toolset, and more, you can fine-tune your fraud protection decisions, support your customers, and implement new strategies based on the knowledge gained from Dynamics 365 Fraud Protection and Microsoft’s fraud protection network.
+By using Fraud Protection to review your historical data, and then using powerful tools like the customizable rules engine, the risk support toolset, and more, you can fine-tune your fraud protection decisions, support your customers, and implement new strategies based on the knowledge gained from the Fraud Protection service and Microsoft’s fraud protection network.

 Learn more about the following features used in purchase protection: